The Big Barra

 The Lowdown

 The Big Barra at Daintree Village celebrates the barramundi - Australia's most sought-after sport and eating fish.
 This impressive sculpture captures the power and beauty of the barra, with its distinctive profile and scales rendered in gleaming detail.
+Originally part of a tourist complex that included a restaurant, timber museum, and information centre, the Big Barra remains as a roadside attraction even though the associated businesses have closed.
 Barramundi are found in the tropical waters of northern Australia, from the Daintree River to the Kimberley coast.
 They're prized by recreational anglers for their fighting spirit and by seafood lovers for their firm, white flesh.
-The Big Barra welcomes visitors to Daintree Village, gateway to one of the world's oldest rainforests and some of Australia's best fishing waters.

 Did you know?